rsp/cmi/PITCHME.md

 Robustness principle

-"Be liberal in what you accept, and conservative in what you send"
+"Be liberal in what you accept,<br>and conservative in what you send"

 ---